mozilla-l10n/localizer-documentation/webprojects/SUMO.md

 SUMO, short for **SU**pport.**MO**zilla.org, is a knowledge base site, providing support to Mozilla product users.
 More than half of all Firefox users speak a language other than English.
 Mozilla depends on contributors to make support available to people around the globe.

-SUMO consists of two parts: the product that contains strings in user interfaces or UI, such as navigations and buttons; and the support articles that are either for troubleshoot or the know-hows for every Mozilla product.
-This document covers the product side where localization takes place in Pontoon.
+SUMO consists of two parts:
+* User interface (or UI), such as navigation and buttons.
+* Support articles, either use to troubleshoot issue or as knowledge base for Mozilla products.

+This document only covers the UI portion localizable in Pontoon.

 ## Localizing the strings